Flexibility in Great Britain

 Flexibility Timeline & Links

 Flexibility Services are now being procured by all Electricity Networks in Britian on a BAU basis.
-Below you can find a timeline of Flexibility Tenders across all of the GB DNOs for 2019.
+Below you can find a timeline of Flexibility Tenders across all of the GB DNOs for 2019 and 2020.
 We have also included the links to each of the GB DNOs Flexibility Tenders pages within the timeline, so you know how to get directly involved in these markets.
-Please click on the image below to access the latest version of the timeline.

 A range of innovation projects are bring run by the Electricity Networks to trial, test and further understand how Flexibility Services can suport the planning and operation of Electricity Networks.